energyinpython/EVO-SPOTIS/README.md

 ## License

-The evo-spotis library is is licensed under the terms of the MIT license.
+The evo-spotis library is licensed under the terms of the MIT license.

 ## Documentation